Digital-Preservation-Finland/knowledge-base/docs/datamodel.rst

 repair : required
     How to repair the file and how the repair affects the data in the file.

+heading : required
+    Short and distinctive description of the repair.

 execution : optional
     Is there a command or a script to execute the solution?
 What's the environment like for running the command?